fjavierm/ceh/README.md

 In the old days, attackers needed to be creative to obtain people information, nowadays, people just throw their information online and an attacker just needs to go there to collect it.
 The places where the information and the attackers meet are social networks.
 There are tons of useful information waiting to be collected that can easily be used to focus attacks or social engineering attacks.

-The Social engineering term refers to a technique of psychological manipulation to gather information from different social interactions online or offline.
-And, it has proven to be an invaluable source of information.
-In the end, it what is said, the human is, sometimes, the weakest link in the security chain.

 Some of the information that can be found in social networks can correlate to the information an attacker is looking for:

 | Social network user action | Information |